rochellev/thesaurus-app/README.md

-# WordBubbles: A Visual Thesaurus Web App
+# Thesaurus Web App: Answering the question of how to show the relationships between a word and its synonyms

 ## Rochelle Roberts Crain